 Simulating microgrid and photovoltaic systems

 As part of Hawaii’s Clean Energy Initiative, a 1.2 megawatt photovoltaic solar farm was installed on Lanai, an island served by Maui Electric Company.
 Maui Electric partnered with Sandia National Laboratories to evaluate the battery capacity and control systems required for reliable operation.
-Sandia developed a model of the Lanai microgrid using Simulink and Simscape Power Systems™, and conducted simulations to assess various configuration and control options.
+Sandia developed a model of the Lanai microgrid using Simulink and Simscape Electrical™, and conducted simulations to assess various configuration and control options.
 Initial estimates for the Lanai system included a 700 kilowatt-hour battery.
 The Simulink simulations demonstrated that a battery about half that size would be sufficient.

 Shortening ECU development times while delivering practical skills to future engineers